Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 The key when it comes to targets is to establish them (as well as stop losses) before you even enter a trade.

-In the above example I used structure for these positions and (this is a trade we actually took) we managed to hit both take profit 1 and 2 for a healthy profit.
+In the above example I used structure for these positions and (we actually took this trade) we managed to hit both take profit 1 and 2 for a healthy profit.

 The difference between your opening position and your stop losses is the maximum amount you are willing to risk.

-In our trading strategy this will equal exactly 1% of your trading account.
+In our strategy this will equal exactly 1% of your account.
 So if we have a trading account of $100,000, our stop loss should equal -$1,000 if hit.

 For example if you profit from a trade your next stop loss will be slightly “more” but if you lose a trade then the next will be slightly “less”.

-The difference between your stop loss, let’s call this “X” in this case.
+The difference between your stop loss, let’s call this “X”.
 And the amount you want to profit (the difference between what price you purchased and your take profit level) is “Y”.
 Your Risk vs reward is then: X/Y.

 Risk vs reward